jpswade/jpswade.github.io/_posts/2008-02-06-word-separators-in-urls.md

 _Underscores (_)_.
 In the past, we have seen discussion of [dashes vs. underscores](http://www.mattcutts.com/blog/dashes-vs-underscores/), and it has been concluded that the use of dashes is considered better than the use of underscores in URLs due to how search engines interpret the input, until now&#8230;

 Recently it has been stated that [Google now views underscores as word separators](http://www.news.com/8301-10784_3-9748779-7.html), in exactly the same way as dashes.
-However, a quick [test of this](http://www.google.com/search?q=bull_shit), and you soon discover that really, this hasn&#8217;t happened, even though the heavily popular [Wikipedia](http://en.wikipedia.org/wiki/Help:Page_name) and [Digg.com](http://digg.com/) use the underscore as a word separator in their URLs.
+However, a quick [test of this](http://www.google.com/search?q=bull_shit), and you soon discover that really, this hasn't happened, even though the heavily popular [Wikipedia](http://en.wikipedia.org/wiki/Help:Page_name) and [Digg.com](http://digg.com/) use the underscore as a word separator in their URLs.

 _Plus (+)_.
 In common [urlencoding](http://www.php.net/urlencode), we see that spaces are often encoded as this symbol instead of the percent-encoded version (%20).
 This gives you a good base reason to use this symbol as opposed to any other.

 The biggest reason to use these instead is that unlike the hyphen, they are not found in words in the English dictionary, as well as being unheard of them appearing in names.
 However the one problem I have found is that visually urls encoded this way end up looking like search terms, rather than a static url.

 _Full stop (.)_.
-As it&#8217;s an unreserved character we can easily use this in our URLs.
+As it's an unreserved character we can easily use this in our URLs.
 The problem is that it may start to get confusing, as urls may look like files, with extensions.
 Also, in terms of programming, the &#8220;.&#8221; often means &#8220;everything&#8221;, especially in perl style regular expressions, which means you may have to escape it when using.
-It&#8217;s worth noting that &#8220;.&#8221; generally doesn&#8217;t get encoded to %2E.
+It's worth noting that &#8220;.&#8221; generally doesn't get encoded to %2E.

 **The future**